Deep Lake: a Lakehouse for Deep Learning: Introduction

 \iftrue The remainder of this paper unfolds as follows.
 We begin by considering current challenges in deep learning on unstructured data.
-Next, we present the Deep Lake storage format with its key concepts.
-Furthermore, we discuss Deep Lake capabilities and its applications within the ML cycle.
+Next, we present the Tensor Storage Format (TSF) with its key concepts.
+Furthermore, we discuss Deep Lake's capabilities and applications within the ML cycle.
 Next, we provide performance experiments and discuss the results.
 Finally, we review related work, list possible limitations, and conclude. \fi